Wills17/Diabetes-Analysis/README.md

 Run each script to execute the analysis and predictions.
 The script provides an overview of the dataset, performs exploratory data analysis, applies various prediction models, and ensures cross-validation for each model.
 Feel free to customize the script according to your specific project details.

+## Dataset Location
+The dataset used for this project can be found in the "Dataset" folder.
+Ensure that the dataset is appropriately placed in this folder before running the scripts.

 ## Overview of Dataset

 The dataset used in this project contains information related to diabetes.
 The main.py script provides a detailed overview of the dataset, including key statistics and visualizations to help understand the data.